He gave me millions - Governor Mutua opens up on friendship with Kibaki

 On April 23, 2022, the government also declared April 29 a national public holiday in honour of President Mwai Kibaki.

-CS Matiang'i, who is also the chairperson of the National State Funeral Committee announced that the late president would be accorded full military honours during his state Funeral at Nyayo Stadium..
+CS Matiang'i, who is also the chairperson of the National State Funeral Committee announced that the late president would be accorded full military honors during his state Funeral at Nyayo Stadium..

 "The State Funeral for the third President shall take place on Friday (April 29, 2022) at Nyayo National Stadium in Nairobi County with full Military Honours and Protocols," the statement said.